ludvigla/RRST/README.md

 cd RRST
 ````

-Now we can generate a container from the rocker/rstudio image.
-We'll use
+Now we can generate a container from the ludlar/rrst image.
+This image should have everything
-the v4.1.3 image to get the correct version of R:
+that we need to run the analyses installed.

 ````
-sudo docker run -d -p 1337:8787 --name RRST -e PASSWORD=YOURPASWORD --memory=6g --mount type=bind,source="$(pwd)",target=/home/rstudio -e ROOT=TRUE rocker/rstudio:4.1.3
+sudo docker run -d -p 1337:8787 --name RRST -e PASSWORD=YOURPASWORD --memory=6g --mount type=bind,source="$(pwd)",target=/home/rstudio -e ROOT=TRUE ludlar/rrst:latest
 ````

 Note that you need to be in the correct folder (i.e. the RRST folder cloned from GitHub).